Site Logo Mrugank Akarte

 Similarly action-value function is defined as value of taking action a, given state s under policy π.

-In next article we will discuss about the value based methods called Q-learning, Deep Q-Learning and its variants.
+In the next article, we will discuss the value-based methods called Q-learning and Deep Q-Learning.